shuftipro/Video-KYC/IOS-Implementation.md

   Minimum: **2 characters**
   Maximum: **100 chracters**

-  Leave empty to perform data extraction from the proof which will be uploaded by end-users.
+  Leave empty to perform data extraction from the proof that end-users will upload.
 Allowed Characters are numbers, alphabets, dots, dashes, spaces, underscores and commas.
   Examples 35201-0000000-0, ABC1234XYZ098

   * <h3>issue_date</h3>